JimLynx/CI-MS1-Explore-Ireland/README.md

 > - Once selected, this publishes the project to GitHub Pages and displays the site url.
 > - There is no difference between the deployed version and the development version.
 > - The code can be run locally through clone or download.
-> - You can do this by opening the repository, clicking on the green 'Code' button and and selecting either 'clone or download'.
+> - You can do this by opening the repository, clicking on the green 'Code' button and selecting either 'clone or download'.
-> - The Clone option provides a url hat you can use on your desktop
+> - The Clone option provides a url, which you can use on your desktop IDE.
 > - The Download ZIP option provides a link to download a ZIP file which can be unzipped on your local machine.

 ### Credits